 The Henry Predolin School of Nursing offers small classes that allow for engaging teaching styles and promote active student learning.
 The School of Nursing partners with more than 60 community agencies in and around Dane county for clinical placements including UW Hospitals and Clinics, The American Family Children's Hospital, St. Mary's Hospital Medical Center and the Veteran's Administration Hospital.
-In addition to clinical placements, our students also utilize the state-of-the-art simulation lab at the Center for Nursing Excellence.
+In addition to clinical placements, our students also utilize the state-of-the-art simulation lab at the Center for Healthcare Simulation and Education.

 Students receive close direct clinical supervision by faculty in the School of Nursing and we are proud to maintain one of the lowest student/teacher ratios in the state at 7:1.
 Our five semester nursing curriculum includes exposure to the wide range of nursing roles and clinical experiences including maternal/child nursing, pediatrics, mental health and public health nursing in addition to acute care nursing.

-The Center for Nursing Excellence is an innovative training facility that offers life-like patient-simulation technology in a collaborative learning environment.
+The Center for Healthcare Education and Simulation is an innovative training facility that offers life-like patient-simulation technology in a collaborative learning environment.
 This unique collaboration allows students to learn from educators and practitioners from Edgewood College, Meriter Health Services and St. Mary's Hospital.